 with signatures of at least fifty members.
 Candidates must also sign the Official Consent Form

 for their candidacy to be valid.

 The APSA Council and officer elections occur via electronic ballot open to the entire membership.
-Electronic balloting begins no fewer than 120 days after the election is announced and balloting remains open for no fewer than 30 days.
+Electronic balloting begins no fewer than 120 days after the nominating committee slate is announced, and balloting remains open for no fewer than 30 days.
 APSA elections are generally held over the summer.

 As indicated in the new bylaws, the election process allows voters to vote “for” (yes), “against” (no), or abstain for each position.
 Candidates must receive more “for” votes than “against” to be elected to the APSA Council or officer role for which they have been nominated; thus, even unopposed candidates must be affirmed by a majority of votes.
 In the event that there are more candidates than open positions, candidates receiving the largest number of positive votes will be deemed elected, followed by the candidate receiving the next largest number of positive votes, and so on, until all positions are filled.
 A quorum of 10% of the APSA membership is required for the election to be valid.